TurboGears/tg2docs/book/part1/wiki20.rst

 (a.k.a.
 "MVC"), as do most modern web frameworks like Rails, Django, Struts, etc.

+**Model**
-* **Model**: For a web application, the "model" refers to the way the data is stored.
+    For a web application, the "model" refers to the way the data is stored.
 In theory, any object *can* be your model.
 In practice, since we're in a database-driven world, your model will be based on a relational database.
 By default TurboGears 2 uses the powerful, flexible, and relatively easy-to-use SQLAlchemy object relational mapper to build your model and to talk to your database.
 We'll look at this in a later section.

+**View**
-* **View**: To minimize duplication of effort web frameworks use *templating engines* which allow you to create "template" files.
+    To minimize duplication of effort web frameworks use *templating engines* which allow you to create "template" files.
 These specify how a page will always look, with hooks where the templating engine can substitute information provided by your web application.
-TurboGears 2's default templating engine is `Genshi`_, although several other engines are supported out of the box and can be configured in your `config/app_cfg.py` file (see :ref:`alternative_templates`)
+TurboGears 2's default templating engine is `Genshi`_, although several other engines are supported out of the box and can be configured in your `config/app_cfg.py` file (see part IV of this book).

+    .. todo:: add link to part IV when it is written

+**Controller**
-* **Controller**: The controller is the way that you tell your web application how to respond to events that arrive on the server.
+    The controller is the way that you tell your web application how to respond to events that arrive on the server.
 In a web application, an "event" usually means "visiting a page" or "pressing a submit button" and the response to an event usually consists of executing some code and displaying a new page.